Residency & Fellowship

 The fifth year of orthopaedic residency is spent at Temple University Hospital as a chief resident.
 The chiefs are responsible for the supervision and care of the patients on the orthopaedic service, in the clinics, and for the instruction of medical students rotating through the Orthopaedic Service.

-Didactic conferences are held daily at 6:30 A.M.
+Didactic conferences are held daily at 6:30 a.m.
 These conferences cover various orthopaedic topics and include regular fracture conferences, journal clubs, basic science and biomechanics discussions, indications conferences, M&M conferences, and a review of the week's surgery.
-Anatomy is taught by the faculty of the Lewis Katz School of Medicine at Temple University Department of Anatomy on Thursday evenings during the academic year and includes both classroom discussion and cadaveric dissection.
-Grand Rounds are held on Saturday mornings during the academic year and include both in-house and guest speakers.
+Grand Rounds are held on Wednesday mornings during the academic year and include both in-house and guest speakers.

 Research, either basic science or clinical, is a program requirement.
 Each resident must complete at least one project suitable for peer review publication prior to graduation.
 Both the Medical School and the University offer access to various facilities and expertise including bioengineering, kinesiology, an animal laboratory, and statistics.
 The Department maintains a complete patient database, which is accessible to all residents and attending staff.
 There is an active medical student summer research program that often involves the residents as mentors.
 The Department publishes an annual journal including extended abstracts detailing research activity for the year.
 In recent years, residents have presented their research at local, regional, and national conferences, receiving numerous awards for their projects.